RadicalResearch/cookie-cutter/README.md

 cookies on the same domain can have deleterious effects.
 The size of the cookies build up over time and can result in bloated HTTP request headers.

-With ad-networks and yag managers often loading scripts indirectly from any number of other sources it can be difficult to have a clear view of what scripts are responsible for setting what cookies, and consequently make decisions or take action about how to control these cookies.
+With ad-networks and tag managers often loading scripts indirectly from any number of other sources it can be difficult to have a clear view of what scripts are responsible for setting what cookies, and consequently make decisions or take action about how to control these cookies.